-Yet, as Leder explains in his book Prześniona rewolucja, this whole revolution passed as largely unnoticed in Polish social imagery and thus remains largely unrepresented and unincorporated.
+Yet, as Leder explains in his book Prześniona Rewolucja, this whole revolution passed as largely unnoticed in Polish social imagery and thus remains largely unrepresented and unincorporated.
 This is partially because this ‘Polish’ revolution was realised through external forces, namely that of Nazi Germany and a communist regime which was viewed as foreign-imposed.
 According to Leder, the ‘invisibility’ of the revolution and its social consequences, lies at the heart of Poland’s contemporary identity schisms.

 15. The nation that conquered communism

-While today the most recognisable symbol of the end of communism in Eastern Europe is surely the tearing down of the Berlin Wall in November 1989, it is very likely that the communism in this region had ended a couple of months earlier.
+While today the most recognisable symbol of the end of communism in Eastern Europe is surely the tearing down of the Berlin Wall in November 1989, it is very likely that communism in this region had ended a couple of months earlier.
 In Poland.

 It was there, on 4th June 1989, that the country ran its first partially-free elections.
 The elections came as a result of prolonged negotiations between Solidarity and the communist regime, and resulted in propelling Solidarity activists into parliament.
-But the elections must also be seen as a final result of a longer process rooted in opposition to the regime, a process marked by a streak of civil unrest – from workers protests in Poznań in 1956, through student rebellion in 1968 and suppression of the Radom strikes in 1976, through establishing the Solidarity movement in 1980 and crushing it a year later with the introduction of martial law.
+But the elections must also be seen as a final result of a longer process rooted in opposition to the regime, a process marked by a streak of civil unrest – from workers protests in Poznań in 1956, through student rebellion in 1968 and the suppression of the Radom strikes in 1976, through establishing the Solidarity movement in 1980 and crushing it a year later with the introduction of martial law.

 It is particularly the story of Solidarity that remains the most impressive element of the Polish road to freedom.
 What started as a workers union led by Lech Wałęsa at the Gdańsk Shipyard, turned into one of the biggest grassroots civic movements in world history.
-In 1982, in the midst of martial law in Poland, when the trade union was delegalised, the movement had close to ten million members.
+In 1982, in the midst of martial law in Poland, when the trade union was delegalised, the movement had close to 10 million members.

 It remains the most powerful symbol of a nation too proud to submit to oppression, and a lesson from which we all can learn today.